 d.
 Opportunities for students to observe, evaluate, question and discuss with their supervisor(s) what they are learning/observing during their placement

-2. Communicating the details of the placement to the student and the MLIS Program Coordinator prior to the placement commencement
+2. Communicating the details of the placement to the student and the MI Program Coordinator prior to the placement commencement

-3. Functioning as the principal contact with the School and reporting any concerns to the MLIS Program Coordinator.
+3. Functioning as the principal contact with the School and reporting any concerns to the MI Program Coordinator.

 4. Making yourself available during regular business hours to counsel the student, or to be consulted by the student.